ktnrg45/pyremoteplay/README.md

 Python PlayStation Remote Play API

 ## About ##
-This project provides an API to programmatically connect to and control Remote Play hosts (Only PS4 Currently).
+This project provides an API to programmatically connect to and control Remote Play hosts (PS4 and PS5).
 In addition it includes an optional GUI, allowing to view the live stream and control the host through keyboard/mouse input.
 This library is based on the C/C++ project [Chiaki](https://github.com/thestr4ng3r/chiaki).

 ## Features ##
 - Registering client for Remote Play on the host